 You may also want to offer packages, so if they can’t afford to pay you for your current services, they can still hire you for a smaller group of skills.
 Discount your time, not your fees.

 You may find that one or two of your clients decide they don’t want to carry on with you.
 That’s absolutely fine.
-If, based on your research, you’re charging the right amount, then you’re targeting the correct clients.
-It’s ok to be too expensive for some people, especially if your skill set and experience grows.
+If based on your research, you’re charging the right amount, then you’re targeting the correct clients.
+It’s ok to be too expensive for some people, especially if your skillset and experience grow.
 You may well find that by increasing your prices, you start to appeal to a whole new market who understand that high quality = higher prices.

 Hiscox support self-employed professionals across the UK, find out more about out self-employed insurance policies today.